Antontelesh/athletic/README.md

 With this library you are still able to keep being declarative but without a lot of complex features big frameworks provide.

-## Usage

-The library is written in ES6.
-All the files have `.es6` extension.
-They are meant to be compiled by Babel or some other ES6 → ES5 compiler.

 ## API

 ### App